DATAMATH CALCULATOR MUSEUM

 one adjustable for the LC-Display through a Serial I/O pin and one fixed for the

 The TP0456 microcontroller sports Custom Design software CD4561, indicating that the original design was based on a TP0455 microcontroller with CD4511 software.
+Don't miss the CA-800 from an early DVT (Design Validation Test) Build featuring a translucent housing.

 Color-coded plugs of the CA-800 to cassette audio recorder: